Claire Davis

 Graduate Seminar—Spring

-Building on the skillset of Fundamentals of Genetic Counseling I, Fundamentals of Genetic Counseling II aims to develop skills relevant to psychosocial assessment and interventions.
+Building on the skill set of Fundamentals of Genetic Counseling I, Fundamentals of Genetic Counseling II develops skills relevant to psychosocial assessment and interventions.
 Focus is placed on first exploring patient characteristics and concerns, then utilizing appropriate counseling skills to respond in a patient-centered way.
-Course activities include discussion, small group activities, demonstration, and role-play with peer feedback.
+Course activities include discussion, small-group activities, demonstration, and role-play with peer feedback.

 Faculty